+- Buydowns: Refer to Section 3.1.6 of the TrueGuide®. - Conversion of Property to Rental or Second Home; or pending sale of current primary residence or second home: Refer to Section 3.3.3 of the TrueGuide®. - Bridge Loans: Borrower must be qualified including mortgage payments on the current home (PITIA plus Bridge loan payments). - Alimony, Child Support and separate Maintenance:

+If the borrower:

-- Conversion of Property to Rental or Second Home; or pending sale of current primary residence or second home: Refer to section 3.3.3 of this manual. - Bridge Loans: Borrower must be qualified including mortgage payments on the current home (PITIA plus Bridge loan payments) - Alimony, Child Support and separate Maintenance: If the borrower... - " Discloses specific payments for alimony, child support or separate maintenance in the liabilities section of the application or - " Discloses in the declaration that "yes" they are obligated to make such payments or - " Submits tax returns deducting alimony payments or - " Has provided some documentation that should cause an underwriter to believe alimony, child support or maintenance obligations may be present
+- Discloses specific payments for alimony, child support or separate maintenance in the liabilities section of the application; or - Discloses in the declaration that "yes" they are obligated to make such payments; or - Submits tax returns deducting alimony payments; or - Has provided some documentation that should cause an underwriter to believe alimony, child support or maintenance obligations may be present